Q: How is Civil being affected by COVID-19?

 Plaintiffs will still be required to notify defendants and comply with service requirements of their claim.

 Q: HOW CAN I FILE MY NEW SMALL CLAIMS ACTION?

-A: It is strongly recommended that if you wish to file a new action or any small claims document during any phases of the State of Emergency that you use the e-filing option.
-The link is as follows: https://www.courts.ca.gov/forms.htm?filter=SC.
-In the alternative, you may mail your new claim along with the appropriate filing fee and/or documents to the Monterey Division located at 1200 Aguajito Road, Monterey, Ca 93940 or drop it off at the drop box outside of the courthouse at the same address.
+A: You may file a new claim in person, by mail or electronically on the internet.
+The courts electronic filing partners can be found here.
+The link to small claims forms is as follows: https://www.courts.ca.gov/forms.htm?filter=SC.
+You may mail your new claim along with the appropriate filing fee and/or documents to the Monterey Division located at 1200 Aguajito Road, Monterey, Ca 93940 or drop it off at the drop box outside of the courthouse at the same address.
 If you file by mail or drop it off at the drop box, please do not send any cash.
 The filing fee should be check or money order if filing by mail or the drop box.
 Also note, if you use the drop box, you will need to place your claim and the filing fee together in one envelope.
 Do not drop off loose documents and/or checks, money order, etc. in the drop box.

 If you have any other questions regarding the small claims process, please go to this link.
 Here you will find more details regarding small claims.